 Similarly, to the primary MPM list construction, if secondary MPM list is not complete, default modes are added.
 The default mode list is defined as {2, 18, 34, 50, 66; 10, 26, 42, 58; 6, 14, 22, 30, 38, 46, 54, 62; 17, 19, 49, 51}.

-Differently from HEVC, rectangular shape blocks can be used for intra prediction, and depending on the shape of a block some intra modes can be preferred.
-For a rectangular shape block, if the block is vertically oriented, i.e. when the height is greater than the width, the left (L) and above (A) modes are swapped in the MPM list.
+Differently from HEVC, rectangular shaped blocks can be used for intra prediction, and depending on the shape of a block some intra modes can be preferred.
+For a rectangular shape block, if the block is vertically oriented, i.e., when the height is greater than the width, the left (L) and above (A) modes are swapped in the MPM list.

-Similarly, the neighboring intra mode closed to horizontal intra direction may be preferable for the horizontally oriented rectangular blocks, and intra mode closed to vertical intra direction may be preferable for vertically oriented rectangular blocks.
+Similarly, the neighboring intra mode close to horizontal intra direction may be preferable for the horizontally oriented rectangular blocks, and intra mode close to vertical intra direction may be preferable for vertically oriented rectangular blocks.
 In such cases, neighboring intra mode from left (L) and above (A) locations, which is closer to vertical or horizontal intra directions is inserted first into the MPM list.
 Bit stream organization

-First, a context coded flag is signaled to indicate whether the intra mode is from the primary MPM list, this process is the same as in JEM.
+First, a context coded flag is signalled to indicate whether the intra mode is from the primary MPM list; this process is the same as in JEM.

 If the mode is MPM, then the MPM index is signaled using truncated unary binarization, where the first three bins are context coded.
-Like JEM, contexts are dependent on intra mode index and 4 contexts are used in total.
+Like JEM, the contexts are dependent on the intra mode index and 4 contexts are used in total.

-If mode is not from the primary MPM list, a context coded flag is signaled to indicate whether the mode is from the secondary MPM list.
-If the mode is from the secondary MPM list, the secondary MPM index is signaled in bypass mode otherwise the intra mode index is signalled using truncated binary (TB) binarization with maximum value depending on the total number of intra modes as follows.
+If the mode is not from the primary MPM list, a context coded flag is signaled to indicate whether the mode is from the secondary MPM list.
+If the mode is from the secondary MPM list, the secondary MPM index is signaled in bypass mode, otherwise the intra mode index is signalled using truncated binary (TB) binarization with maximum value depending on the total number of intra modes as follows.